Moving Checklist from Professional Toronto Movers

 If you’re moving into a smaller home, a sale of some sort may be a necessity.
 If you have a lot to dispose of, you might even want to consider an auction or estate sale run by estate sale professionals.
 Remember that donating items to charities can not only help lighten your load but can also result in a tax deduction.

 Decide who will pack boxes and if self-packing locate packing supplies.
-Your professional moving company will have a wide variety of packing supplies and can offer valuable packing advice.
-Your Toronto movers can also provide full packing services.
+Your professional moving company will have a wide variety of packing services and supplies for moving and can offer valuable packing advice.

 Remember that, although having the moving company pack boxes costs extra, having your mover pack all of the boxes can save you time, trouble, and assures that the mover will be fully responsible for any damage that might occur to the contents of packed boxes.